Our Idea Worth Sharing

 In the autumn of 2008, Kunal Amin, a final year student at the University of Warwick, decided to approach TED about organising an event at the University itself.
 Since the request coincided with the developmental stages of the TEDx initiative, it was granted, and Warwick hosted one of the very first TEDx-like events in February 2009.
 Since then TEDxWarwick has been held every spring, growing in scale and depth year-on-year.
-Having been held in lecture theatres in 2010 and 2011, the 2012 conference moved to the internationally renowned Butterworth Hall, located in the Warwick Arts Centre.
-The 2013 conference, held on 9th March 2013, will make use of the same venue.
+Having been held in lecture theatres in 2010 and 2011, our main conferences since 2012 have been held in the internationally renowned Butterworth Hall, located in the Warwick Arts Centre.

 TED’s media initiatives include TED.com, where new TEDTalks are posted daily; the new TED Conversations, enabling broad conversations among TED fans; and the Open Translation Project, which provides subtitles and interactive transcripts as well as the ability for any TEDTalk to be translated by volunteers worldwide.

 TED has established the annual TED Prize, where exceptional individuals with a wish to change the world are given the opportunity to put their wishes into action; TEDx, which offers individuals or groups a way to host local, self-organised events around the world; and the TED Fellows program, helping world-changing innovators from around the globe to become part of the TED community and, with its help, amplify the impact of their remarkable projects and activities.